stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 ## Background

-When first using the code generated enumerations we realised there were a couple of flaws in our thinking:
+When first using the code generated enumerations we realised there were several requirements that were not supported:

-1. There is also a requirement to map native values _to_ the corresponding enumeration constants, e.g. when retrieving the set of `VkQueueFlag` for a physical device.
+1. There is also the need to map native values _to_ the corresponding enumeration constants, e.g. when retrieving the set of `VkQueueFlag` for a physical device.

 2. Additionally many of the enumerations are in fact bit-fields requiring some mechanism to reduce a collection of constants to the native unsigned integer representation (and again to perform the reverse operation).

-3. A native enumeration is implemented as an unsigned integer and was being mapped to `int` in the code generated structures and API methods, which is not type-safe and lacks clarity.
+3. A native enumeration is implemented as an unsigned integer and was mapped to `int` in the code generated structures and API methods (since Java has no analog of a native `typedef`).
+This is obviously not type-safe, but more importantly it completely obfuscates the purpose of each field.

 For a library with a handful of enumerations this would be a minor issue that could be manually implemented, but for the large number of code-generated Vulkan enumerations something more practical is required that works in __all__ cases.

 ## Solution

 We would prefer to avoid abusing the code generator by replicating the same solution in every enumeration class.
 What is really needed is some sort of base-class that implements a common solution, but of course enumerations cannot be sub-classed.

 However - although it is not common practice - a Java enumeration _can_ implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).
 This technique is leveraged to define a common abstraction as a basis to support the above requirements.

 The [interface](https://github.com/stridecolossus/JOVE/blob/master/src/main/java/org/sarge/jove/util/IntEnum.java) itself is trivial: